-Use Oculus Rift to check products – sometimes it could be hard to review all products in store and to imagine how they would look like at your place.
+Sometimes it could be hard to review all products in store and to imagine how they would look like at your place.

 To solve this problem some retailers are utilizing Oculus Rift technology and ritual reality apps to make this easier for customers.

-That way Leroy Merlin has developed a virtual reality visualizer for Kitchens.
+That way Leroy Merlin has developed a virtual reality visualizer for kitchens.
 By using Oculus rift customer can view the entire catalog of ready-build kitchens.

 They can view all models and details complete variety of flooring colours, wall finishes, countertops and cupboards.